How Can Teens Gain Weight? Facts And Tips

 • Rapid weight gain is made possible with empty calories, which are high in sugary foods and sodas.
 It may also indicate a lack of essential nutrients in the body.

-• Gaining weight fast may also cause your blood pressure to shoot up, resulting in dizziness, nausea, and headaches.
+• Gaining weight fast may also cause blood pressure to shoot up, resulting in dizziness, nausea, and headaches.

 • Rapid weight gain in adolescents can also leave stretch marks on their body.